valhalla/valhalla-docs/lrm-valhalla-walkthrough.md

 To complete the tutorial, you should have some familiarity with HTML and JavaScript, although all the code is provided.
 You will need a [free API key](https://mapzen.com/developers) to use Valhalla, which requires a GitHub account for authorization.
 You can use any text editor and operating system, but must maintain an Internet connection to complete the tutorial.
 The tutorial should take about an hour to complete.

+In this walkthrough, you will be taking your family on a [vacation](https://en.wikipedia.org/wiki/National_Lampoon%27s_Vacation) by car from your home of Chicago, Illinois to visit a theme park in Southern California.
+In your code, you will enter the start and end points of your trip and Valhalla will calculate the route.
+Valhalla also provides the ability for you to specify points through which your route should pass, such as visiting family in Kansas and Arizona and bobbing your head at Grand Canyon National Park, but that is beyond the scope of this introduction.

 ## Sign up for a Valhalla API key
 To use the Valhalla routing service, you must first obtain a free developer API key from Mapzen.
 Sign in at https://mapzen.com/developers to create and manage your API keys.